 Taiwan is one of the easiest places to travel solo.
 It’s the perfect blend of city and nature, with lots of hiking opportunities, and mountain and ocean views.
 The food is cheap and delicious and available during the nights as well.
 Above all, the people are proactively kind and helpful, due to which the solo travelers can feel completely safe, even during the night.
 Don’t miss the National Palace Museum of Taipei and the Dragon and Tiger Pagodas in Kaohsiung.

 Indonesia has the largest number of historically active volcanoes with the current count at 76 and 17,000 islands.
-Indonesia has a vast variety of landscapes and is a great place to meet fellow solo-travelers.
+Indonesia has a vast variety of landscapes and backpacking Indonesia is a great way to meet fellow solo-travelers.
 The transport options are easy and there’s a stunning range to adventure activities to experience.
 Highlights of Indonesia include Borobudur and Komodo National Park.

 5. Sri Lanka